-2.16 Dividends
+2.20 Dividends

 Equity dividends are recognised when they become legally payable.
 Interim equity dividends are recognised when paid.
 Final equity dividends are recognised when approved by the shareholders at an annual general meeting.
+Equity dividends are recognised in the statement of changes in equity.